valdrinkuchi/flask-non-blocking-service/README.md

 As you can see from the response data that the `elapsed_time` is `% 50` less when the execution is made asynchronously.
-The multiplication process does not have to wait for the addition method to finish in turn it is executed in a separate event loop.
+The multiplication process does not have to wait for the addition method to finish, in turn, it is executed in a separate event loop.
 Thus making the execution time `% 50` shorter.

 ## Used tools